Posterior Contraction rate and Asymptotic Bayes Optimality for one-group shrinkage priors in sparse normal means problem: Asymptotic optimality of a full Bayes approach in a problem of hypothesis testing

-where $o(1)$ term is independent of $i$ and depends only on $n$ such that $\lim_{n \to \infty}o(1)=0$. \end{thm} Theorem \ref{Thm-6} is proved in Section \ref{sec-6}.
-Let us now state a result on the upper bound on the probability of type II error induced by the decision rule \eqref{eq:4.9}.
-Proof of this theorem can be found in Section \ref{sec-6}. \begin{thm} Consider the set-up of Theorem \ref{Thm-6}.
-Under \hyperlink{assumption2}{Assumption 2}, for any fixed $\eta \in (0,1)$, $\delta \in (0,1)$ and any fixed $\rho > \frac{2}{\eta (1-\delta)}$, the probability of type-II error induced by the decision rule \eqref{eq:4.9}, denoted as $t^{\text{FB}}_{2i}$ satisfies
+where $o(1)$ term is independent of $i$ and depends only on $n$ such that $\lim_{n \to \infty}o(1)=0$. \end{theorem} Let us now state a result on the upper bound on the probability of type II error induced by the decision rule \eqref{eq:4.9}. \begin{theorem} Consider the set-up of Theorem \ref{Thm-6}.
+Under \hyperlink{assumption2}{Assumption 2}, for any fixed $\eta \in (0,1)$, $\delta \in (0,1)$ and any fixed $\rho > \frac{2}{\eta (1-\delta)}$, the probability of type-II error induced by the decision rule \eqref{eq:4.9}, denoted $t^{\text{FB}}_{2i}$ satisfies